fadarboye/Intro-To-Git/PAGE 2.md

 # Creating a File

 Certainly!
-To create a file on GitHub, follow these steps: and we will  be create a index.html
+To create a file on GitHub, follow these steps: We will be creating a index.html

 ## Create a index.html